What?!

-"What?!" is the fourth episode of the second season of the American dark comedy crime television series Barry.
+"What?!" is the fourth episode of the second season of the American black comedy crime drama television series Barry.
 It is the 12th overall episode of the series and was written by co-producer Duffy Boudreau, and directed by Liza Johnson.
 It was first broadcast on HBO in the United States on April 21, 2019.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry decides to take matters on his own hands when Sally's abusive ex-husband reappears in her life, while Sally has to confront herself on never standing up to her ex-husband.
 Meanwhile, Fuches is pressured by Loach to get a confession from Barry, but he works in order to evade Barry confessing.

 According to Nielsen Media Research, the episode was seen by an estimated 1.94 million household viewers and gained a 0.8 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances (particularly Hader, Goldberg and Winkler), writing and ending.
 For his performance in the episode, Henry Winkler received an Outstanding Supporting Actor in a Comedy Series nomination at the 71st Primetime Emmy Awards.

 Plot

-Barry (Bill Hader) and Sally (Sarah Goldberg) dine with Sally's ex-husband, Sam (Joe Massingill), who stopped on his way to San Diego and mistakes Barry's name for "Bobby".
-Sally calmly welcomes Sam, but Barry maintains inner anger towards him.
-Later, while training with Hank (Anthony Carrigan), he unleashes his anger towards an incompetent henchman.
+Barry (Bill Hader) and Sally (Sarah Goldberg) have dinner with Sally's ex-husband, Sam (Joe Massingill), who stopped enroute to San Diego.
+Sally tries to dissuade him from looking into her play which is based on their abusive marriage, while Barry is inwardly angry at Sam.
+Later, while training with Hank (Anthony Carrigan), he unleashes his anger towards Mayrbek (Nikita Bogolyubov), a young, carefree henchman.

-At the acting class, Barry expresses his discomfort with Sally's welcoming treatment of Sam.
-She then breaks down in his arms, stating that her scene is a lie and she didn't stand up to him, instead leaving him in the dead of night while he was asleep.
-Sally is distraught about potentially telling the truth about her relationship with Sam onstage, and Barry assures her that it's sometimes okay to keep secrets.
-Meanwhile, Loach (John Pirruccello) installs a covert listening device in the hotel room belonging to Fuches (Stephen Root), telling him that he needs to bring Barry to that room for a confession.
-Fuches talks with Barry, convincing him to visit the hotel room.
+At the acting class, Sally admits to Barry that she had not actually stood up to Sam when leaving and that she is distraught about potentially telling the truth onstage.
+Barry assures her that it's sometimes okay to keep secrets.
+Meanwhile, Loach (John Pirruccello) bugs a hotel room and orders Fuches (Stephen Root) to bring Barry there to confess to Moss's murder.
+Fuches calls Barry, convincing him to visit to discuss his past.